concinim/wh-acd/annotator_smoking.md

 ### Sample Response

-Sample response from the symptom disease annotator for the text: `The patient smokes 2 packs of cigarettes per week.`
+Sample response from the Smoking annotator for the text: `The patient smokes 2 packs of cigarettes per week.`

 ```
 {